 There are lessons from other types of insurance on the types of privacy-related issues that may develop.

 There are cases, and perhaps a trend, of programs/interventions being implemented without utilizing significant amounts of policyholder personally identifiable information.

+States’ continuous adoption of data and privacy regulations will need to be available for insurers to assess the compliance of their wellness initiatives.

 Addressing of issues